 Developed Ghana’s first national economic evaluation on hypertension management, informing price negotiation and procurement

 Our work focuses on providing direct technical assistance and capacity building for HTA to support government decision-making capacity as Ghana moves “beyond aid”, and to ensure the long-term financial sustainability of the National Health Insurance Scheme.
-In 2018, the Norwegian Institute of Public Health becomes an iDSI core partner, joining forces with the Global Health and Development Group to support Ghanaian partners in implementing the government’s long-term vision for HTA.
+In 2018, the Norwegian Institute of Public Health, joined the iDSI network to further support Ghanaian partners in implementing the government’s long-term vision for HTA.

 Improving the quality and efficiency of healthcare services in Ghana through Health Technology Assessment

 Ghana has embarked on a programme to initiate and institutionalise Health Technology Assessment (HTA) to inform policy making, priority setting for health interventions, reimbursement, pricing of pharmaceuticals and other health technologies.
 To support this goal of HTA institutionalisation, in 2019 the Minister of Health inaugurated the HTA Steering Committee, Technical Working Group and Secretariat to oversee the development of HTA under the auspices of the Ghana Ministry of Health.
 The membership of the Steering Committee is cross agency, with representation from the most relevant agencies, for example, the Ministry of Health, The National Health Insurance Authority, The Ghana Health Service and the Ministry of Finance, to name a few.

 In 2021, the Ministry of Health finalised its strategic plan for HTA, whose primary aim is to strengthen the science and practice of HTA in support of evidence-based decisions for improved health in Ghana (1).
 The specific objectives of the strategy are to: